-As at 30 June 2020, the Directors had considered the valuation uncertainty associated with Covid-19 relevant and has been updated to reflect the position as at 31 December 2020.
+As at 30 June 2020, the Directors had considered the valuation uncertainty associated with Covid-19

+The 15% discount to NAV represents the Directors' on the level 3 investments.
+This exercise remains relevant and has been updated to reflect the position as at 31 December 2020.
 With the benefit of more clarity and data on the pandemic, and following the disposal during the period of Optal, a higher risk rated investment, the Directors consider the valuation uncertainty of the level 3 portfolio has improved since 30 June 2020.